 The Environmental Protection Agency (EPA) is working to put proper regulations on the treatment of water to regulate what is an acceptable level.
 Given how recent PFAS has been discovered, it will take years to create regulations that are accurate and enforceable.
 So far the water being treated at Wyoming is all under the regulations currently being projected at the national and state level.
-Given the large cost to filter out these chemicals, and that the studies on the affects of human health are still new, and that the larger environment contains PFAS, the EPA will likely enforce limits as early as 2025.
-In March of 2023 the EPA set it's projected limits on PFOS and PFOA at 4 parts per trillion, (ppt).
+The EPA has enforced 6 PFAS chemicals to a 4 parts per trillion limit in April of 2024.